 The Kingdom of Bahrain and Manama as its capital is a small island state in the western Persian Gulf.
-The islands situated close to the east coast of Saudi Arabia and Qatar.
+The islands are situated close to the east coast of Saudi Arabia and Qatar.
 All in all, the island state consists of around 33 islands.
-While in the north of the island the capital Manama with the city center situates.
-In the south, there is mainly desert and salt lakes only.
+While in the north of the island the capital Manama with the city centre situates.
+In the south, exist largely desert and salt lakes only.
 Bahrain has an arid climate.

 Like everywhere in the Arabic world Bahrain has also a souq.
 The Bab Al Bahrain is a building and the main gate to the Manama Souq.
 The souq is a huge area in the north of Manama’s old business district.
 Countless dealers offer their goods here.
 Spices, clothes and even gold are available.

 The capital Manama is the biggest town on the island.
-In fact, after the oil rush, Manama developed to a financial and trading place.
-Finally, skyscrapers rising into the sky today and showing the change.
+In fact, after the oil rush, Bahrain and Manama developed into a financial and trading places.
+Finally, modern skyscrapers rising into the sky today and showing the change.
 However, there is still an old part of Manama with an Arabic lifestyle.